Why is a beautiful web important? Does the “simple web” make us happy? Here’s our views on making the world a prettier place.

 In a nutshell, humans like pretty things that make us happy.
 There will always be a place for utilitarian design, and the mobile web demands that we design more simply.
 But that doesn’t mean that websites have to be boring or all look the same.

-Here are some recent examples of how we’ve used the human desire for beauty and delight to create website designs that are engaging and effective:
+Here are three recent examples of how we’ve used the human desire for beauty and delight to create website designs that are engaging and effective:

 Clean, simple design and intuitive calls to action help users quickly find what they need on this government website.
 Subtle photography and logo-inspired design elements keep it beautiful and engaging.